JaredHane98/Redis-Kubernetes-Operator/README.md

 This repository showcases a highly available and durable Redis database with Replicants and Sentinels spread across multiple availability zones.
-It features leader promotion, follower recovery, sentinel recovery, TLS authentication with certificate manager, and password protection.
-The accompanying example is designed to run on AWS, but the standalone operator should run anywhere including minikube or kind clusters.
+It features automatic leader promotion, follower recovery, sentinel recovery, TLS authentication with certificate manager, password protection, and more.
+The accompanying example is designed to run on AWS, but the operator should run anywhere including minikube or kind clusters.

 # Prerequisites